Twenkid/DeepFaceLab-SAEHDBW/README.md

-# DeepFaceLab - New Grayscale SAEHDBW Model and Code Review / Documentation of the source files
+# DeepFaceLab-SAEHDBW - New Grayscale SAEHDBW Model for higher performance, Colorization of the result, Integration with Wav2Lip etc. and Code Review / Documentation of the source files

 ## Notes, experience, tools, deepfakes

+Some of the points are goals, TBD.

 ### Manual